 Sorry love, but this approach doesn’t work with a narcissist.

 First dates become fifth dates, months speed by as you lose yourself in his arms.
 You begin to lose touch with your friends and family members.
-He seems to encourage this behavior; and at times even demands it.
+He seems to encourage this behavior, and at times even demands it.
 After years of living in a war zone, you get to enjoy what feels like a decade of peace, until the first blow — which comes like a gunshot in the dark as you’re sleeping.
-You try to awaken from that nightmare, only to realise that it’s not a dream.
-It’s reality!
+You try to awaken from that nightmare, only to realize that it’s not a dream.
+It’s a reality!

 The mask slips and your reality becomes hell.
 He is not the person that you thought he was anymore.
 You make excuses to yourself, thinking that it was just a ‘bad day’ for him.
 He leaves you bleeding on the floor.
 He does nothing to save you.
 He likes seeing you crawling, trying to stand on your feet again.
 Your body once was his shelter, but it has now become a breeding ground for his lies.
 He loves to see you squirm and he loves to play and win games.
-A narcissist is very skilled at getting what he wants using charisma, manipulation, mind games, passive-aggressive behavior and control.
-They are adept in manipulating and brainwashing people close to them so that the victims will take on the guilt.
-A self-absorbed person, only can see the faults of others, but they are often color blind to their own.
+A narcissist is very skilled at getting what he wants using charisma, manipulation, mind games, passive-aggressive behavior, and control.
+They are adept at manipulating and brainwashing people close to them so that the victims will take on the guilt.
+A self-absorbed person only can see the faults of others, but they are often color blind to their own.

 When he said, “I am in love with you” he meant he loved the way he felt when he was around you.
 He loved seeing himself through your eyes.
 He craved validation.
 Narcissists love having someone to tell their stories to, to share their opinions, their theories and beliefs.
 They love imagining how enthralled with them you might be.
 When a narcissist says that he is in love with you, he means that he loves the feeling of not being alone.